patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 So please, no domains right now, that’ll all happen in Phase 3.

 (By the way, if you're exploring startup naming, you probably saw Paul Graham's [essay](http://www.paulgraham.com/name.html) on naming.
 Mostly, I think he's wrong, so I wrote a little rebuttal called [Change Your Name, But Don’t Sweat The .Com](https://medium.com/@patrickjwoods/change-your-name-but-don-t-sweat-the-com-1a9500687167).)

+#### A few final notes on Generation:
+- Browser tabs are your friend.
+- Keep a running list of words or phrases that seem even barely relevant.
+- Work in long sessions of at least two hours.
+Longer if possible. **It's impossible to get deep in 30-minute increments**.
+- You know you've hit the end of a trail when you've lost the thread.
+If you find yourself unable to quickly and rationally connect what you're researching back to what you're naming, start down another path.

 ## 3. EVALUATION